Dish Network Corporation (DISH - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Dish Network Corporation (DISH, Financial) Made False and Misleading Statements Regarding its Cybersecurity and Information Technology Infrastructure
+What is this Case About: Dish Network Corporation (DISH) Made False and Misleading Statements Regarding its Cybersecurity and Information Technology Infrastructure

 According to the complaint, defendants failed to disclose that: (i) the Company overstated its operational efficiency and maintained a deficient cybersecurity and information technology infrastructure; (ii) as a result, the Company was unable to properly secure customer data, leaving it vulnerable to access by malicious third parties; and (iii) the foregoing cybersecurity deficiencies also both rendered Dish’s operations susceptible to widespread service outages and hindered the Company’s ability to respond to such outages.